ilkome/frontend/README.md

 - `stylus`: Compiles Stylus files using Autoprefixer to `styles.css` and put it to `src/css` folder

+# What is Gulp?
+Gulp is a task runner.
+It automates tasks that you have to do repeatedly when developing.

-# Installation
+# Installation Gulp
+Gulp is very easy to get.
+First of, i.
+If you have them, type this :

-1. Install node.js
+1. Install nodejs and npm
 2. Open project directory
-3. In bash/terminal/command line run `npm install` to install required files
+3. In in your terminal type `npm install` to install required files
-4. Install gulp: `npm install gulp -g`
+4. Install gulp: `npm install gulp -g`.
+The `-g` is for global, so that it is available everywhere.

 # Usage